d-dot-one/publish-to-aws-eventbridge-action/README.md

 # Publish to AWS Eventbridge

+## This code is currently a work in progress and should not be used in any active environment.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - hello_world - Code for the application's Lambda function and Project Dockerfile.